aabduul/alx-system_engineering-devops/0x00-shell_basics/README.md

-Creates a my_first_directory in the /tmp/ dir
+Move betty from /tmp/ to /tmp/my_first_dir